 From CCCC, I transferred to Sandhills Community College where I strengthened my cooking and baking skillset, gained knowledge in global cuisines, and learned about restaurant management.
 I graduated Summa Cum Laude with an AAS in Culinary Arts and a certificate in Restaurant Management.

 After 3 years in the restaurant and catering industry, I decided to pursue my own business as a personal chef.
-One of my favorite parts about this new job is getting to research ways to use food for overall health and well-being.
+One of my favorite parts about this new path is getting to research ways to use food for overall health and well-being.

 I am a member of the United States Personal Chef Association and ServSafe Certified.

 Get to know Jess

 I’m a wife, daughter, sister, aunt and “fur mom” to a Doberman and four cats.

 In my free time, aside from cooking, I enjoy running, weight-lifting, obstacle course races, yoga, spending time with my husband, family and friends, traveling and gardening.